eryxcoop/crypto-docs/src/pcs/1_introduction.md

 # ZK Ecosystem
 There are many proving systems.
 They are very similar between each other.
-The main difference comes from the arithmetization and the PCS used.
-As mentioned before, the two main types of arithmetizations are those "based on circuits with gates" and those with an "execution trace".
+The main differences come from the arithmetization and the PCS used.
+In this section we'll see different polynomial commitment schemes.
+If you're not understanding something, go to the "Introduction to ZK Proofs" chapter.

 ## PCS
 Next, there is a table with the most popular polynomial commitment schemes. **Transparent** refers to the trusted setup, FRI doesn't need trusted setup while KZG does.
-Succint refers to the succintness of the

 ![image](images/table_pcs.png)